 Eliza examined the keywords received as input and then triggered the output according to a defined set of rules.
 This methodology of generating output is still used by a number of chatbots.

 The next chatbot was Parry, written by psychiatrist Kenneth Colby at the Stanford University in an attempt to simulate a person with paranoid schizophrenia.
 Then came the A.L.I.C.E, which was developed in 1995 by Richard Wallace.
 While A.L.I.C.E won the Loebner prize thrice, it failed to pass the Turing test.
 A Turing test examines whether or not a machine is able to think intelligently like humans.

-After this, a line of virtual assistants was launched.
-While Siri by Apple was the first one to introduce conversational assistants, similar concepts gained popularity When Google launched the Google Assistant for Android, Microsoft brought Cortana into existence.
+After this, various virtual assistants were launched.
+Siri by Apple was the first one to introduce conversational assistants.
+The concepts gained popularity and soon after Google launched their Google Assistant for Android.
+Following the lead, Microsoft brought Cortana into existence.

-Taking this a step ahead, smart speakers were introduced which made voice conversation possible between humans and the bot.
-Amazon Alexa, Google Home represents a different category of conversational UI.
+Taking this a step forward, smart speakers were introduced which made voice conversation possible between humans and the bots.
+Amazon Alexa & Google Home represents a different category of conversational UI.